The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 Sian Bayne is Professor of Digital Education and Assistant Principal for Digital Education at the University of Edinburgh.
 She directs the Centre for Research in Digital Education, supervises dissertation students on the MSc in Digital Education, and is course leader and co-tutor on ‘An introduction to digital environments for learning’.
 Her research interests revolve around the changes undergoing learning and teaching as it shifts online – current particular interests are critical approaches to teacher automation, open and distance education, and the application of theory from the humanities and social sciences to digital education.

-Within the School of Education, Tim is a part-time PhD student and a tutor on ‘Assessment, Learning an Digital Education’.
-Additionally, he is an Academic Coordinator for the MSc in Clinical Education in the University’s Centre for Medical Education.
-His research interests include the influence of technology on autobiographical memory, as well as in the dynamics of online collaboration.
+Within the School of Education, Tim is a tutor on ‘Assessment, Learning and Digital Education’, and supervises MSc Digital Education dissertations and PhDs.
+He is an associate of the Centre for Research in Digital Education.
+Additionally, he is an Academic Coordinator for the MSc in Clinical Education in Edinburgh Medical School.
+His research interests include the relationship between technology and memory; distributed cognition, sociomateriality and assessment; and the dynamics of online collaboration.

-Jen Ross is Senior Lecturer in Digital Education, co-director of the Centre for Research in Digital Education, and Deputy Director of Research and Knowledge Exchange in the School of Education.
-She teaches on ‘Digital futures for learning’, ‘Research Methods’, and ‘An introduction to digital environments for learning’.
-She was Programme Director of the MSc between 2012-15.
+Jen Ross is Senior Lecturer in Digital Education, and co-director of the Centre for Research in Digital Education.
+She leads ‘Digital futures for learning’ and ‘Course Design’, and teaches on ‘Critical issues in digital education’.
 Her research interests include online learning, place and space, digital identity, reflective practices and cultural and educational institutions online.

-Christine Sinclair is Programme Co-Director of the MSc in Digital Education, and a Lecturer in Digital Education in the School of Education.
-She tutors on ‘An introduction to digital environments for learning’ and leads ‘Course design for digital environments’.
+Christine Sinclair is an Honorary Fellow in the School of Education.
+She tutors on ‘Critical issues in digital education’ and leads ‘Course design for digital environments’.
 She is interested in how students respond to higher education.
 She became a student on the MSc in E-Learning at Edinburgh University in 2006 to research the student experience of digital environments.
 Her background is in Philosophy and Education, but an earlier piece of research into the student experience also gave her an HNC in Mechanical Engineering.
 Her research particularly focuses on the effects of language in changing environments.